-Steps taken for truancy:
+STEPS TAKEN FOR TRUANCY:

-Step I. A student who receives his/her first truant will be given a two-hour Saturday detention.
-Parents will be sent a letter to notify them of their child's truancy.
+- Step I. A student who receives his/her first truant will be given a two-hour Saturday detention.
+Parents will be sent a letter to notify them of their child's truancy. - Step II.

-Step II.
 A student who receives his/her second truancy will be given a four-hour Saturday detention.
 Parents will be notified.
 Step III.
-For each truant after the third a student will receive two four-hour Saturday detentions or an out-of-school suspension.
-The student's parents or legal guardian will be required to meet with the principal to readmit the student.
-Parent/guardian will be sent letters informing parents of all detentions, in-school restrictions, and out-of-school suspensions.

-Step IV.
-If a student receives additional truancies the police will be notified and a home visit will occur.

-Step V. If the problem continues the situation will be referred to the states attorney's office.
+For each truant after the third a student will receive two four-hour Saturday detentions.
+The student's parents or legal guardian will be required to meet with the principal to readmit the student. - Step IV.
+If a student receives additional truancies the police will be notified and a home visit will occur. - Step V. If the problem continues the situation will be referred to the states attorney's office.

-Reporting Absences
+REPORTING ABSENCES

-Parents are responsible for calling the school by 9:00 a.m. if their student is absent.
+Parents are responsible for calling the school before 9:00 a.m. if their student is absent.
 Winchester High School - 742-3151 extension 202.
 Absences can also be reported through an email feature on the school website.